-A good user of Se (in a dominant or auxiliary role) uses this function to engage with the world in a frank and frequent manner to live and bring the best experiences to others.
+A good user of Se (in a dominant or auxiliary role) uses this function to engage with the world in a frank and frequent manner to bring the best experiences to others.

 However, when Se is in an inferior position, we only see opposite behaviors.
 The Se inferior users hate having to engage with the world, especially when experiences are likely to be unpleasant.
 They will be terribly uncomfortable in environments where there is noise, dirt, danger, heat, etc.

 To understand where this discomfort comes from, we have to go back to their dominant Ni function.
-These individuals are constantly in their heads, trapped in a world built by their own imaginations with which they hope to understand the world.
+These individuals are constantly in their heads, trapped in a world built by their own imagination.
 This world is so blatantly abstract that they find themselves extremely far from an objective, factual understanding of reality.
-Moreover, they care so much about their world and their own goals that they develop over time a fear of having to look at the reality of things, a reality that could call into question the fruit of intense daydreaming in their minds.
+Moreover, they care so much about their world and their own goals that they develop, over time, a fear of having to look at the reality of things—a reality that could call into question the intense daydreaming in their minds.
 This unwillingness to connect with reality is regularly the cause of their failure.
-If the visions they have of their future can come close to perfection in terms of detail, everything will fall apart when they forget, one too many times, to check the feasibility or truthfulness of their ideas in the face of reality.
-These individuals are surely those with the most will and potential, but also those who will miss the most opportunities.
+If the visions they have of their future can come close to perfection in terms of detail, everything will fall apart when they forget, one too many times, to check the feasibility or truthfulness of their ideas.
+These individuals are those with the most will and potential, but also those who will miss the most opportunities.

 This can have a significant impact on their daily happiness.
 In addition to seeing some of their dreams fade away, they will never really enjoy the present moment.
-By spending the majority of their lives thinking about “later”, they will never, or often too late, engage in the unique experiences that life has to offer, and will realize too late the phenomenal amount of time they have wasted on never really living.
-By realizing this, they will be able to adopt the opposite behavior by taking advantage, without any control, of anything that might make them enjoy the present moment, such as alcohol, drugs or sex, and to abuse these.
+By spending the majority of their lives thinking about “later,” they will never (or often too late), engage in the unique experiences that life has to offer.
+They will soon become aware of the phenomenal amount of time they have wasted on never really living.
+By realizing this, they will be able to adopt the opposite behavior by taking advantage—without any control—of anything that might make them enjoy the present moment, such as alcohol, drugs, sex, and potentially abuse these.

 Their inability to be aware of the reality of things also explains their tendency to be clumsy, especially when they bring experiences to others.
-Unaware of how others perceive them physically, you will easily notice their ramshackle clothes or bad smells.
-In the middle of a discussion, they may overreact or behave strangely.
 In a relationship with them, they may quickly become controlling and demanding because of their willingness to bend reality to the perfectionism of their minds.
 It is also for this reason that they will hate to fail in their performance.
-They tend to have very high standards of achievement, and will often be very afraid of failing, whether at work, in relationships, in artistic or athletic performances, of not being at their best.
+They tend to have very high standards of achievement and will often be very afraid of failing—whether at work, in relationships, in artistic or athletic performances or simply of not being their best.
 This is due to their idea that someone is evaluated on these actions, and therefore if they want to be loved, valued, and gain the loyalty of others, they must perform perfectly.

 Ne – Extraverted Intuition

-Let us remember Ne’s usual behavior: exercising a power of intuition over the outside world in order to imagine it in what it is not and thus to become aware of all possible realities, present and future.
+Let us remember Ne’s usual behavior: exercising a power of intuition over the outside world in order to imagine and become aware of all possible realities, present and future.

-On the other hand, the position of Ne as an inferior function induces in its users the fear of all the possibilities that the future holds.
+On the other hand, the position of Ne as an inferior function induces the fear of all the possibilities that the future holds.
 Si dominant users love facts and structure.
 Perfectly aware of the way things were, they demand that they remain so in order to keep a firm grip on reality.
-For this reason, reality alternatives are seen as the storm that tries to bring down the castle: a flood of ideas that, if some of them were true, could then change the facts and what is known, and thus lose control over reality.
+For this reason, reality alternatives are seen as the storm that tries to bring down the castle—a flood of ideas that, if some of them were true, could then change the facts and what is known—thus causing them lose control over reality.
 The madness of change in Ne is therefore the nightmare of these individuals.

-They are so anxious to keep things in place and find the pace of life that gives them the most stability that they find it difficult to objectively evaluate the concepts that are embedded in harsh reality and thus to deduce possibilities.
+They are so anxious to keep things in place and find the pace of life that gives them the most stability that they find it difficult to objectively evaluate the concepts that are embedded in harsh reality.
 Their view of the world is so rigid and fixed that linking facts to make assumptions, or even suggestions of what might be true, is a major challenge for them.
-Their use of Ne will often be immature, or childish.
-Most of the time, they will not give in to any suggestions or be overwhelmed by their unrealistic assumptions, which often boil down to simply imagining the worst possible scenarios, following which they will be blamed for their pessimism.
+Their use of Ne will often be immature or childish.
+Most of the time, they will not give in to any suggestions or be overwhelmed by their unrealistic assumptions, which often boil down to simply imagining the worst possible scenarios—subsequently causing them to be blamed for their pessimism.

-You will be very astonished at the behavior of the Ne inferior users that you know when some of them will manage to make their inferior function conscious, for they will suddenly become the most unpredictable and imaginative individual you know.
-No barriers of thought will limit their imagination, from which will flow many objective insights into the world which their colleagues at work, their partner and their family will be able to enjoy, for their vision of the future will be so precise that they will know how to guide you in your life better than anyone else.
+You will be very astonished at the behavior of the Ne inferior users when some of them will manage to make their inferior function conscious, for they will suddenly become the most unpredictable and imaginative individuals you know.
+No barriers of thought will limit their imagination, from which will flow many objective insights into the world.
+For their vision of the future will be so precise that they will know how to guide you in your life better than anyone else.

 Convergent Functions: Si – Ni